Qaaj/explorer/README.md

 # explorer
-Ethereum Blockchain Explorer using Cytoscap and LineUp
+Ethereum Blockchain Explorer using Cytoscape and LineUp